marcpre/learning_electron/README.md

 // You should now see a Devtron tab added to the DevTools
 ```

+## Save window state in electron

+Use the package `electron-window-state`

 ## Electron API

 ### API: Main Process